-California is home to more colleges and universities than anywhere else in the country.
-The Institute of Education Sciences (IES) updates this information frequently, so the number of schools may fluctuate slightly throughout the year.
-The latest figures releases show that California is home to 450 Title IV degree-granting institutions.
-A Title IV school is eligible for federal financial-aid programs.
-To become eligible, these schools obtained accreditation recognized by the U.S. Department of Education, they have been in business for at least 2 years, they signed a participation agreement with the Department, they grant an associate's degree or higher, and they offer a program of at least 300 clock hours in length.
+California is home to more colleges and universities than any other state.
+The Institute of Education Sciences (IES) reports that California is home to 454 Title IV degree-granting institutions.
+Title IV schools are eligible for federal financial aid programs, which makes them more accessible to students with financial need.
+To become a Title IV school, the institution must obtain accreditation recognized by the U.S. Department of Education, they must be in business for at least two years, they must sign a participation agreement with the Department, they must grant an associate's degree or higher, and they must offer a program of at least 300 clock hours in length.

-California’s Title IV schools offer some of the best art and design programs in the world—including game design & development.
-While some of these schools are expensive, most former students say its well worth it because a degree from a top school can place you ahead of the pack.
-Fortunately, because the top schools are also Title IV, students have access to a wide variety of financial aid programs to help meet the costs of attendance.
+Besides meeting all of the requirements by the Department of Education, California’s Title IV schools offer some of the best art and design programs in the world—including game design & development.
+While some of these schools are expensive, most former students say it’s well worth it because a degree from a top school can help you stand out from the crowd.
+Fortunately, because these top schools are also Title IV, students will have access to a wide variety of financial aid programs to help meet the costs of attendance.

 If you’re ready to shop and compare California game design and development schools, take a look at the most to least expensive schools below and what you can expect to pay.
-Keep in mind that resident tuition is typically lower than nonresident tuition, and graduate programs usually cost more than undergraduate programs.
-To save even more on tuition, consider checking into the school’s online programs.
+Keep in mind that resident tuition is typically lower than nonresident tuition and online offerings usually cost less.

 Most Expensive California Game Design & Development Schools